GREEKC/hackathon-marseille/project_descriptions/workflow_disease-associated-rSNPs/README.md

 ## Languages, libraires and tools used in the workflow

-The workflow is written in R code embedded in a R markdown document, which automatically generates a report n HTML , pdf or Word .docs format                                                                                                                   .
+The workflow is written in R code embedded in a R markdown document, which automatically generates a report in HTML , pdf or Word .docs format.

 Main R packages